medusalix/xow/README.md

 - EmuELEC (starting with [version 3.3](https://github.com/EmuELEC/EmuELEC/releases/tag/v3.3))
 - Steam Link (starting with [build 747](https://steamcommunity.com/app/353380/discussions/0/1735510154204276395))

-Feel free to package xow for any Linux distribution or hardware you like, as long as you do not publish any prebuilt executables.
+Feel free to package xow for any Linux distribution or hardware you like.
-The build process embeds a copy of Microsoft's proprietary firmware into the binary, prohibiting any type of distribution.
 Any issues regarding the packaging should be reported to the respective maintainers.

 ## Installation